 Give yourself a prescription for medicine that will help you get well and decide on the dosage and timing based on the needs of your patient.

 The medicine: nourishing food.

-Specifics of the medicine: What your body needs to function well: protein, vegetables, a certain amount of polyunsaturated fat with each meal and fish oil, fruits, grains if your body can handle them.
-In the doctor role you do not recommend any medicine that just takes up space and does not provide nourishment.
+Specifics of the medicine: What your body needs to function well are protein, vegetables, a certain amount of polyunsaturated fat with each meal, and fish oil, fruits, and grains if your body can handle them.
+In the doctor's role, you do not recommend any medicine that just takes up space and does not provide nourishment.
 You do not prescribe medicine that creates unnecessary stress to the patient's digestive system.

 Dosage: The amounts of food, varying throughout the day, but which total to be what you need to nourish and strengthen your body and contribute to gradual and sustainable weight gain.

-Rewards Maybe the child gets a reward afterwards, like a walk in the park or extra time on the swings or an extra bed time story.
+Rewards: Maybe the child gets a reward afterward, like a walk in the park or extra time on the swings or an extra bedtime story.
 The doctor prescribes.
 The loving parent administers.
 The child benefits.

 In this sensible mode, however brief, you can take on the role of being your own good doctor, decide on the medication (specific foods), figure out the best dosage (how much food you need to eat), and decide on the timing (when and how often you eat.)

 Once you have your prescription clear, you honor it.
 The prescription is written in your handwriting.
 It’s printed based on your computer that prints out what your fingers typed.
 Deep inside, even when your eating disorder is trying to take charge, you will see that the real authority administering genuine benefits to your life comes from a sensible, healthy and mature part of you.